njamutoh/aws-crm-platform/README.md

 After three weeks of working on a client CRM platform, I designed and deployed a production-grade AWS environment to solve a real business problem affecting day-to-day sales operations.

-The client was dealing with fragmented customer data, duplicate records across teams, weak visibility into pipeline performance, and inconsistent follow-up on active opportunities.
+The client was dealing with fragmented customer data, duplicate records across teams, weak pipeline visibility, and inconsistent follow-up on active opportunities.
 Those issues were reducing reporting accuracy, slowing execution, and creating revenue leakage.
+The goal of this project was to build a secure, automated, and production-style CRM platform that could support real deployment workflows instead of just serving as a static architecture exercise.

-To address that, I built a production-style three-tier AWS CRM platform using Terraform for infrastructure as code and AWS native CI/CD services for automated delivery.
-The platform was designed not only to provision successfully, but to be deployed, debugged, secured, and stabilized under real operating conditions.
+I implemented the platform as a three-tier AWS environment using Terraform for infrastructure as code and AWS native delivery services for CI/CD.
+The work covered networking, traffic entry, compute, database provisioning, secrets management, deployment automation, runtime debugging, and recovery.
+A large part of the value came from taking the platform beyond provisioning and stabilizing it through multiple failures across build, deploy, IAM, and application runtime layers.

 ---